SEND Information Report

 How will parents/carers be informed about a child’s progress within the setting and how will his/her progress be measured?

-- Progress of your child will be communicated through parent’s evenings, school reports, individual educational plans, annual review meetings for children who have a statement.
+- Progress of your child will be communicated through parent’s evenings, school reports, individual educational plans, annual review meetings for children who have an EHCP.
 Parents are always welcome to discuss their child’s progress at any time in the year as long as an appointment with the class teacher is made.

-- The SENCO will oversee the educational plan for children with special needs and/or disability.
+- The Inclusion Manager will oversee the educational plan for children with special needs and/or disability.

 What support will parents/carers receive if their child has been identified as having special educational needs?

-- Parents will receive support from the SENCO to discuss any issues or queries they may have.
+1. Parents will receive support from the Inclusion Manager to discuss any issues or queries they may have.

 Planning support for a child with SEND will: